nathangeffen/cagl/docs/developer.md

 This document describes some of the technical "under-the-hood" details of how the library works.

+These notes currently assume you use *gcc* and *autotools* in a GNU/Linux environment.
+However, in time it must be possible to develop CAGL in other environments.

 ## CAGL structure {-}

 Specific code for each container is placed in its own header (.h) file.
 So arrays are handled in array.h.
 Let's say you wanted to implement a container called *stack*.
 You would create a file called stack.h.
 Examine the code in array.h to get an idea of what should go in stack.h.
 Pay special attention to the implementations of CAG_DEC_ARRAY, CAG_DEF_ALL_ARRAY, CAG_DEC_CMP_ARRAY and CAG_DEF_ALL_CMP_ARRAY.